 There are three primary reasons that dividend stocks, as a whole, tend to do better than their counterparts.
-Let's look at each, individually.
+Let's look at each individually.

-2. Dividend Yields Can Support a Stock During a Market Crash
+Dividends Support a Stock During a Market Crash

 During major meltdowns of the stock market, strong dividend stocks tend to hold up much better than their non-dividend paying brethren.
 The reason is due to something called "yield support".